cakebatterandsprinkles/portfolio-gatsby/src/posts/memory.md

 And this is how a computer "remembers" a single bit.
 Isn't it impressive?

 **The smallest unit of human memory: The Neuron**

+Humans store different kinds of information, such as facts, events, skills, habits, emotional memory and muscle memory.
+The neurons that store these diverse data are distributed throughout the brain, but they all have